carolineartz/rails-scaffolding-example-ref/README.md

-`db/migrate/20141101012944_create_articles.rb` #database migration file `app/models/article.rb` #The file that will hold the model code

-      create      spec/models/article_spec.rb

-`db/migrate/(some_time_stamp)_create_articles.rb`
-`app/models/article.rb` #
-`test/models/article_test.rb` #A file to hold unit tests for Article `test/fixtures/articles.yml` #A fixtures file to assist with unit test
+`db/migrate/20141101012944_create_articles.rb` #database migration file `app/models/article.rb` #The file that will hold the model code `test/models/article_test.rb` #A file to hold unit tests for Article `test/fixtures/articles.yml` #A fixtures file to assist with unit test

-note on the second 2 files above: this will create different files using rspec, which i added later on in our walk-through, but which you should add before generating anything.
+note on the second 2 files above: i ended up adding rspec so this repo has different files for testing, the two listed above would be what you get if you if you keep the default testing suite.

 - since we didn't add fields via the command line, we need to flesh out the model by adding this to the migration file.